ElektraInitiative/PermaplanT/scraper/README.md

 npm run fetch:reinsaat
 ```

-There will be several CSV files generated in the `data` directory:
+The following CSV files will be generated in the `data` directory:

 - `reinsaatRawData.csv`: This file contains the raw data scraped from the Reinsaat webpage.